mweissman97/MI_bear_pedigree/README.md

 ## Abstract <a name="about-the-project"></a>
 The goal of this project was to establish a Close-Kin-Mark-Recapture (CKMR) framework for Michigan’s Upper Peninsula (UP) black bear population.
 Key to this endeavor was the development of a streamlined genotyping method capable of confidently assigning familial relationships of harvested bears, from which DNA samples were collected.
 This bioinformatic pipeline uses the R Programming Language to filter both nuclear and mitochondrial SNP data, determinesthe panel’s confidence in assigning relatedness amongst these data, and, finally, construct a pedigree to output a list of all Parent-Offspring pairs.

+This work was conducted with the [Brzeski Lab](https://www.mtu.edu/forest/about/faculty-staff/faculty/brzeski/) at Michigan Technological University, and in partnership with the Michigan [Department of Natural Resources](https://www.michigan.gov/dnr).

 For more, see the R Markdown PDF.

 ### Built With <a name="built-with"></a>